navaismo/Ender-3V3-SE/README.md

 ## * Linear Advance available via MCode M900 or Slicer setting *(removed ui menu)*.
 Due to the memory issues we kept the feature available by usig the Mcode.

+## * Brightness & Dimm via MCode M255 & M256 *(removed ui menu)*.
+Due to the memory issues we kept the feature available by usig the Mcode.

 # Removed features